 Our Corporate Partner: Citi

-We are really excited to be Citi’s London Charity Partner for 2020/2021.
+We are proud to have been Citi’s London Charity Partner for 2020-2022.

-Citi Corporate Volunteering
+Citi Employee Volunteering

 At Guide Dogs, we value our corporate partners such as Citi, who provide not only vital funds for our life-changing work but also dedicated employee volunteers.